sebastianmenze/imr-salinity-sample-server/USER_GUIDE.md

 After registration the system shows a **View Label** link and a **Download Label PDF** button.

-- The PDF is sized for the **Phomemo M110** label printer (50 × 50 mm).
+- The PDF is sized for the **Phomemo M110** label printer (50 × 30 mm).
 - Each label shows: vessel, time, position, depth, bottle number (bold), and a QR code.
+- Dry the sample bottle outside once it is filled with a towel or wipe
-- Print immediately and attach the label to the sample bottle before it leaves the CTD deck.
+- Than immediately attach the label to the **dry** sample bottle before it leaves the CTD deck.

 See **Appendix — Setting Up the Phomemo M110 on Windows** at the bottom of this guide for first-time printer setup.